nicolls1/abstract-api-challenge/README.md

 ## TODOs before production ready

 Since this is just a coding challenge, obviously this project is lacking some key things to be production ready.
-I tried to focus my time on the things explicitly asked for so some things that were not explicit didn't make the cut.
+I tried to focus my time on the things explicitly asked for and add as much as I could to get it as close as I could.
 More tests and a production ready docker setup with gunicorn are the first two things that come to mind.
 It would probably also make sense to have a single endpoint where you can create a new subscription with plans in one step.